jirkapok/GasPlanner/doc/help.md

 ### Gases

 * `Maximum narcotic depth` [m]: Limits, at which depth gas mixture is considered to be narcotic.
 Exceeding this depth means the risk of narcosis significantly increases.
+Default value is 30 meters.
+Increasing this values allows you to use also nitrox mixes to higher depth, which is not recommended.
 See also [Equivalent narcotic depth](https://en.wikipedia.org/wiki/Equivalent_narcotic_depth)
-* `Is oxygen narcotic`: If true, counts also oxygen as narcotic gas, otherwise only nitrogen is considered to be narcotic
+* `Is oxygen narcotic`: If enabled (default), counts also oxygen as narcotic gas, otherwise only nitrogen is considered to be narcotic.
+Most agencies count both oxygen and nitrogen as narcotic gases.
+Disabling this option allows to you to use gases deeper, but is less safer.

 ### Stops